kevintpeng/Learn-Something-Every-Day/CS-and-Math-Theory/Graphs.md

 ### Subgraphs and Connectivity
 - A graph G' = (V', E') is a subgraph of G iff V' is a subset of V and E' is a subset of E.
 - A graph G' = (V', E') is an induced subgraph of G iff V' is a subset of V and E' = {{u,v} in E: u,v in V'}
   - subset of vertices, different edges

 ## Kinds of Graphs
 #### Directed Graph
 A simple, unweighted directed graph G is an ordered pair (V,E) where V is a set and E is a set of **ordered pairs** from V.
 ```
   E is a subset of {(x,y):x,y in V, x ≠ y}
 ```
 A Directed graph does not have the notion of *degree*.
 Instead, *indegree* and *outdegree* of a vertex v in G, defined as |{u in V: (u,v) in E}| and |{u in V: (v,u) in E}| respectively.

 #### Multi-edges and Self-loops (non simple)
 Multiple edges between the same pair of vertices (this makes the collection of edges a **multiset**).
-A **self-loop(( is an edge to and from a single vertex.
+A **self-loop** is an edge to and from a single vertex.

 #### Weighted
 Numerical weights are associated to edges.
-Good for modelling physical networks.
+Good for modeling physical networks.

 ## Eulerian Graphs
+A *tour* of G traces every edge exactly once: walk T = (v1,e1,v2,e2,...,vn,en,vn+1) s.t. ei ≠ ej for all e in T.

+A tour is **Eulerian** if vn+1 = v1, V(T)=V and E(T)=E. An Eulerian tour traverses all edges and ends where it started.

+A graph is **Eulerian** iff it has a Eulerian tour.

+Theorem: A graph is Eulerian iff it is connected and each vertex has an even degree.
+(Every vertex must have an exiting edge for every entering edge)